expanded access

 • There is an adequate supply of the investigational product to meet the needs of the expanded access request without impairing ongoing clinical trials.

-• A qualified physician or healthcare providing medical care for the individual (HCP) must initiate the request and be experienced with the disease and drug class, with IND trial experience and familiar or willing to work with the local regulatory authorities for single patient use.
+A qualified physician or healthcare professional (HCP) providing medical care for the individual must initiate the request, be experienced with the disease and drug class, have clinical trial experience and familiarity with or a willingness to work with the local regulatory authorities for single patient use via expanded access.

-• There is a regulatory mechanism in the country or region to support expanded access and provision of the investigational product in response to the expanded access request will be compliant with local regulations and laws
+• There is a regulatory mechanism in the country or region to allow and support expanded access and provision of the investigational product in response to the expanded access request will be compliant with local regulations and laws.

 Requests for access must be made by a licensed physician in a communication that explains how all the criteria above are met.
-Requests should be submitted to MedInfo@ternspharma.com.
 Requests should include sufficient supporting detail to enable Terns to evaluate the expanded access request.
+Requests should be submitted to [email protected].

 Terns will acknowledge receipt of any expanded access questions or requests within seven (7) business days of receipt.
 All eligible requests will be evaluated by a review committee in an objective and fair manner.